 However, if you book a hotel in Cancun’s Hotel Zone or some more upscale beach destinations in the Riviera Maya, the staff will likely do their best to cart the sargassum off their beachfront.

 Will the Sargassum Hit Cancun in 2023 and 2024?

 Cancun and Riviera Maya beaches are expected to remain relatively free of seaweed during the winter months of 2023 and the upcoming 2024 summer holiday season due to distance, speed of travel, and currents in the Atlantic Ocean.

 Cancun Vs. Riviera Maya: Bottom Line

 No matter which of these destinations you choose, you are guaranteed an incredible experience in Mexico.
-Both Cancun and the Riviera Maya allow you to enjoy Mexican culture by immersing yourself in the food, history, and ambiance of the area that surrounds you.
+Both Cancun and the Riviera Maya allow you to enjoy Mexican culture by immersing yourself in the food, history of Mayan ruins, and ambiance of the area that surrounds you.
 It is entirely up to you whether you prefer relaxing on a laid-back, quiet beach (go for the Riviera!), or hitting Cancun’s party scene to dance the night away.
-No matter which area you choose, you are sure to fall in love with the Yucatan Peninsula and the Mexican hospitality its welcoming people provide!
+No matter which area you choose, you are sure to fall in love with the Yucatan and the Mexican hospitality its welcoming people provide!

 Is It Safe to Travel to Cancun or Riviera Maya?